MrL314/Project-L/Readme.txt

 So you're looking to assemble an SNES game?
 Well you've come to the right place.
 PROJECT L is a general purpose assembler and linker for SNES games.
-The main project in mind was to be able to assemble Super Mario Kart directly from the source files, however we have plans to make this project more general purpose in the future!
+The main project in mind was to be able to assemble Super Mario Kart directly from the source files, however the recreated tools have also been used to rebuild other sources as well!

 This project is in no way affiliated with Nintendo.
 We have no connections to Nintendo, so this entire project is a third party SDK for the SNES.
 As such, we expect most of you